From Accounting, and Bookkeeping to XBRL – Streamline Your Financial Reporting

 - Improve Collaboration Between Departments

 Things go off track when your teams don’t interact with each other.
 The finance, payroll, and accounting departments can’t fly solo.
 To file financial statements on time and error-free, every team needs to contribute to the best of their ability.
 And to do that, they need to communicate with each other.
 To boost efficiency, and promote collaboration, have all the departments use a shared system, preferably a cloud-based ERP software, wherein everyone has access to the information they need to get the job done.

 - Automate Manual and Tedious Processes

-Investing in an all-encompassing accounting and bookkeeping software is highly recommended for businesses that aim to make their way towards promoting productivity and efficiency.
-Whether it is XBRL filing or preparing income and expenditure accounts, focus on automating mundane tasks that a software can carry out.
+Investing in an all-encompassing accounting and bookkeeping software is highly recommended for businesses that aim to promote productivity and efficiency.
+Whether it is XBRL filing or preparing income and expenditure accounts, focus on automating mundane tasks that software can carry out.
 This way, your personnel can take over core business processes like preparing financial statements and ensuring timely submission of taxes to regulatory authorities.

 - And Outsource the Rest

 The thing about financial reporting is that you need a lot of resources on board in terms of technology and human personnel.
 This means hefty investment in compensation, salary benefits, and software.
 A trusted outsourced service provider can not only take these tasks off your hands but also reduce operational costs.
 These service providers have financial experts on board who are well-versed with financial regulations and compliance laws laid down by ACRA and other authorities in Singapore.
 So you don’t have to fret about financial compliance.